 As much as its starting price of $1,000 (regularly on sale for $800 or slightly less) makes it far from a typical Chromebook, the Pixelbook does offer the most powerful hardware of all the recommendations in this guide.
-Its base version comes with a Core i5 CPU, 8GB of RAM and a 128GB solid-state drive (SSD).
-You can upgrade that to a Core i7 and 16GB too if you like, so if you envision performing some heavy duty tasks on your Chromebook, the Pixelbook is a worthy recommendation.
+The Pixebook’s base version comes with a Core i5 CPU, 8GB of RAM and a 128GB solid-state drive (SSD), and you can upgrade that to a Core i7 and 16GB too if you like.
+The bottom line: If you envision performing some heavy duty tasks on your Chromebook, the Pixelbook is a worthy recommendation.

 It might not always feel it’s the best bang for your buck, for someone who wants to go all-in on Google, the Pixelbook is your dream machine.
-Google is rumored to be introducing a new high-end Chromebook at CES 2019 with smaller bezels and a 4K screen to join the slightly less expensive detachable tablet 2-in-1, the Pixel Slate, featured above.
+But if the price is still too high, you can always consider the slightly less expensive detachable tablet 2-in-1, the Pixel Slate, featured above.

 Read our full Google Pixelbook review

 How we test